 How to back up with Duplicati to Exoscale Object Storage

-Duplicati was designed for online backups from scratch and is not only data efficient but also handles network issues nicely.
-The backup client allows to resume interrupted backups and regularly tests the content of backups.
+Duplicati was designed for online backups from scratch.
+Not only is Duplicati data efficient, but it also handles network issues nicely.
+The backup client allows interrupted backups to resume, and regularly tests the content of backups.
 This allows an early detection of broken backups on corrupt storage systems.

 A graphical user interface with a wizard-style interface as well as a command-line version for usage in headless environments is provided by Duplicati.
-Both interfaces use the same core and thus have the same set of features and capabilities.
+Both interfaces use the same core, so they have the same set of features and capabilities.

 Linux / Ubuntu

-- Install the needed packages on Ubuntu (see the Duplicati documentation for details)
+- Install the necessary packages on Ubuntu (see the Duplicati documentation for details).

 root@vm2backup:~# cat /etc/default/duplicati # Defaults for duplicati initscript # sourced by /etc/init.d/duplicati # installed at /etc/default/duplicati by the maintainer scripts # # This is a POSIX shell fragment # # Additional options that are passed to the Daemon.
 DAEMON_OPTS="--webservice-interface=any --webservice-port=8200 --portable-mode"